dmlc/gluon-nlp/scripts/conversion_toolkits/README.md

 and download the checkpoint.
 The parameters are converted from local checkpoints.
 By running the following command, you can convert + verify the ELECTRA model with both the discriminator and the generator.

-Notice: pleas set up the `--electra_path` with the cloned path if you'd like to directly use `convert_electra.py`.
+Notice: please set up the `--electra_path` with the cloned path if you'd like to directly use `convert_electra.py`.

 ```bash
 bash convert_electra.sh